informalsystems/partnership-heliax/2022/Q2/artifacts/pos-model/PoS-model-cubic.md

 */
 func bond(validator_address, delegator_address, amount)
 {
-  //QUESTION: What if we remove this and it is up to the user to be smart bonding its tokens if is_validator(validator_address, cur_epoch+pipeline_length) then
+  if is_validator(validator_address, cur_epoch+pipeline_length) then
     //add amount bond to delta at n+pipeline_length bonds[delegator_address][validator_address].deltas[cur_epoch+pipeline_length] += amount